team-simplay/SimPlay/docs/source/quickstart.rst

 Within these methods, the :class:`~simplay.visualutil.BasicVisualUtil` class is used to update the level and capacity of the container, using the ``set_level`` and ``set_capacity`` methods.

-The code example above creates a custom class for your container, and by doing so declares the visibility and position of the container.
+The code example above creates a custom class for the container, and by doing so declares the visibility and position of the container.
-Should you not wish to do this, you can use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the container.
+Alternatively, use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the container.

 .. code-block:: python